buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 # Vault Secrets Buildkite Plugins

-> :warning: We nolonger use HashiCorp Vault, so I can't actively maintain this plugin.
-If you'd like to take over maintenance, please reach out.

 __This plugin was originally based on the the *AWS S3 Secrets Buildkite Plugin*__

 __All secrets are base64 encoded in Vault__